Northrup King Building, Reimagined

 Stormwater Management as Design Highlight

 With a campus that receives 31 inches of annual rainfall and is comprised of nearly 85 percent impervious surfaces, the NKB Campus is prone to flooding in many locations.
-In order to reimagine how the campus could be repurposed into a functional and beautiful space for the city, stormwater management were an integral part of the planning.
+In order to reimagine how the campus could be repurposed into a functional and beautiful space for the city, stormwater management was an integral part of the planning.
 Going above and beyond what is expected for stormwater management, the project was awarded a grant from the Mississippi Watershed Management Organization (MWMO) to improve stormwater management above the city requirements and create innovative stormwater features, habit, and opportunities that incorporate education throughout the site.

 The resulting improvements, dubbed the “Stormwater Street,” create a spine through the campus for pedestrian circulation and artful displays of stormwater movement.
 Stormwater Street gathers and filters rain water from adjacent buildings and surfaces then creatively directs rain into a series of raised planters, sunken trenches and runnels that provide character throughout the campus.